Bridgewater State University: Academics

-Bridgewater State University is among America's oldest teacher education institutions, the first to have a building devoted to education of teachers.
-Bridgewater continues today to lead in the preparation of educators as the largest producer of Massachusetts teachers, holding the highest national ranking available (Title II first quartile).
-It is one of seven universities accredited in Massachusetts for teacher education according to the National Council for Accreditation of Teacher Education (NCATE) The university is also accredited by the New England Association of Schools and Colleges, The National Association of State Directors of Teacher Education and Certification (NASDTEC), the Board of Higher Education.
+Bridgewater State University is accredited by the New England Commission of Higher Education.
+It is also among America's oldest teacher education institutions and the first to have a building devoted to education of teachers.

 The university has 108 majors in 35 areas of studies starting with the popular education, aviation, psychology, accounting, criminal justice and many others.
 The university has 30 academic departments ranging from Accounting and Finance to Theatre and Dance.

-BSU is the second most affordable state university when it comes to undergraduate in-state tuition.
-Bridgewater State University is accredited by the New England Commission of Higher Education.

 Schools to colleges

 On July 1, 2010, the former School of Arts and Sciences was split into the School of Humanities and Social Sciences and the School of Science and Mathematics.
 In October 2010, the School of Humanities and Social Sciences, the School of Science and Mathematics, the Ricciardi School of Business and the School of Graduate Studies, were all renamed colleges, and the Department of Social Work was renamed the School of Social Work.
-The College of Humanities and Social Sciences currently consist of fifteen academic departments, the Bartlett College of Science and Mathematics has six departments, the College of Education and Health Sciences has five departments, and the Ricciardi College of Business has three.
+The College of Humanities and Social Sciences currently consists of fifteen academic departments, the Bartlett College of Science and Mathematics has six departments, the College of Education and Health Sciences has five departments, and the Ricciardi College of Business has three.

-Fine arts

-The university has had active arts programs since the late 19th century.
-There are three main buildings dedicated to the Arts, the oldest of which is the Art Center (1906) which was originally built as a gymnasium.
-The Wallace Anderson Gallery on the ground floor of the center was made possible by the Class of 1936.
-The gallery holds changing exhibitions throughout the year, one exhibition being the student show.
-The Rondileau Campus Center houses the university's theater department, which puts on six shows a year.
-Next to and beneath the auditorium stage are classrooms and departmental offices and facilities, including a script library.
-Attached to the Rondileau Campus Center is the auditorium, which holds 1,300 people.
-In addition to Bridgewater's own performances, it has hosted the New York City Opera, the Martha Graham Dance Company, and Tony Bennett.
-A dance studio has been added to Burnell Hall.